 How Alternative Break Leadership Experiences Work

 - Students may apply for both a fall and spring/summer trip as noted in the application and, if selected, may attend a fall semester and spring semester trip.
 Decisions for fall trips and spring/summer trips are made separately and interest in one does not determine eligibility or ineligibility for the other.

 - All travel expenses, food, and lodging will be covered by the cost of the trip.
 For a spring/summer trip, the trip cost will be assessed as a lab fee connected to the 1-credit LDR course.
 For the Fall Urban Experience, the trip cost will be collected through the Office of Service Leadership and will not be connected to a lab fee or tuition in any way.

-- In the spring, students will enroll in the New Orleans, San Francisco, Atlanta, Seattle or Haiti LDR leadership course, which is a 1-credit elective course required for all participants.
-These classes will meet either weekly or bi-weekly and serve as an opportunity for the team to prepare for the experiences that will be had while on the trip.
+- In the spring, students will enroll in the San Francisco, Atlanta, Seattle or Haiti LDR leadership course, which is a 1-credit online elective course required for all participants.
+Additionally, the team will meet together bi-weekly as an opportunity for the team to prepare for the experiences that will be had while on the trip.
 Students will have the opportunity to bond as a team, gain knowledge about the social issues and location that will be encountered on the trip, and prepare to serve those community needs well.

-- Alternative Break Leadership Experience Participant Applications are available August 23rd-September 27th, are due by 5pm on Friday, September 27th, and must be completed online.
+- Alternative Break Leadership Experience Participant Applications are available August 29th-and are due by 5pm on Friday, September 23rd, and must be completed online.

 Note: This ABLE application process is competitive.
 Both your written application as well as your interview will be used in helping the Office of Service Leadership select outstanding teams of students for all trips.

 Still have questions?
-Contact Kim Clutter by email or 503-280-8677 or Amy Dickerson by email or 503-280-8679.
-Feel free to stop by the Office of Service Leadership on the first floor in Hagen as well to learn about these experiences.
+Contact Amy Dickerson by email firstname.lastname@example.org or phone (503-280-8679).
+Feel free to stop by the Office of Service Leadership on the second floor in Hagen as well to learn about these experiences.